 The Crosby Street Hotel is the first American venture of Firmdale hotel group, design by Tim and Kit Kemp.
 The interior look is classic Kit Kemp, elegant and quirky yet entirely cozy, inspired by the outpouring of creativity comes from original art, predominantly by little-known British and Irish artists.

 Located in the center of SoHo the hotel serves an English Afternoon Tea in The Crosby Bar all day.
-It includes a variety of teas served in the traditional style with delicious cakes, scones, tarts and sandwiches.
+It includes a variety of teas served in the traditional style with delicious cakes, scones, tarts, and sandwiches.
 Champagne is a glamorous addition.

 Gagossian belongs to Larry Gagosian, one of the most powerful names in the art world he works with collectors including David Geffen and Samuel Newhouse Jr. The gallery he founded represents a stellar roster of artists that includes Richard Serra, Cy Twombly and Ed Ruscha.
-The Madison Avenue outpost there are two other spaces in New York as well as branches in London, Los Angeles and Rome currently has an exhibition that explores artists fascination with marble, as well as show of new painting by Richard Philips.
+The Madison Avenue outpost there are two other spaces in New York as well as branches in London, Los Angeles, and Rome currently has an exhibition that explores artists fascination with marble, as well as a show of new painting by Richard Philips.

-Barbara Gladstone, owner of Gladstone Gallery is a art world pioneer and opened her first gallery when she was 40 and has remained on top for three decades by making relationships as important as the work.
+Barbara Gladstone, owner of Gladstone Gallery is an art world pioneer and opened her first gallery when she was 40 and has remained on top for three decades by making relationships as important as the work.
 The artist–gallery relationship also involves a dependency on the part of the artist to trust the person who represents this most precious thing, the art.
 And that’s not something to take lightly.